Boost Conversions, Start With Identifying Your Target Audience

-For example, you may start off with and a general audience like: People in the US who order takeout regularly.
+For example, let’s say you’re a subscription meal company with vegan and vegetarian options.
+You may start off with a general audience like: People in urban coastal cities the US who order takeout 3+ days per week.
 After a few months in business, use data analysis to refine your audience:

 An effective target audience outline will include the less quantifiable stuff like interests, beliefs, lifestyle habits, and values.

 Small Audiences Shouldn’t Be Scary